The Bill

 The Judge Judith S. Kaye Solutions Not Suspensions bill requires schools to use proven alternatives to suspension that correct misbehavior and keep kids in the classroom.

-Require that students who are suspended receive academic instruction, and the opportunity to earn credit, complete assignments, and take exams
+Require that students who are suspended receive academic instruction and the opportunity to earn credit, complete assignments, and take exams.
+Out-of-school instruction opportunities vary by geographic location and districts.
+A lack of instruction puts students at risk of academic underachievement, repeating a grade, or dropping out entirely.

-Require charter schools to follow state education law on student behavior and school discipline
+Require charter schools to follow state education laws on student behavior and school discipline.
+Aligning public and charter school disciplinary policies will uphold equitable school disciplinary practices.

-The Solutions Not Suspensions Act promotes proven methods that hold students accountable and help them learn from their mistakes, while keeping them in the classroom.
+Solutions Not Suspensions promotes proven methods that hold students accountable and help them learn from their mistakes, while keeping them in the classroom.